Funding: One Name, Several Meanings

 Youngchul Burger

-Mr. Young-cheol, owner of Young-cheol Burger, and students from Korea University / Source: Begin Again Young-cheol Burger Project
+The owner of Youngcheol Burger and students from Korea University / Source: Begin Again Youngcheol Burger Project

-Another protagonist of the Ottogi legend is the company that suffered the tragedy of a factory fire in 2019, which reduced everything from machinery to raw materials and finished products to ashes Gentlemer Maker.
-It was the power of “crowdfunding” that helped revive Maker.
-Through its news updates, Maker informed its fans (supporters) about the factory fire.
-The messages of encouragement and financial contributions from supporters that followed played a crucial role in getting the factory back up and running.
+Another protagonist of the Ottogi legend is Gentle Maker.
+It was the power of “crowdfunding” that helped revive the company.
+Maker shared the news of the factory fire with its fans (supporters) through its news feed.
+The messages of encouragement and financial contributions from supporters that poured in played a crucial role in getting the factory back up and running.

 Gentlemer

-Source: [Wadipai #37] “Thanks to our customers, we overcame a factory fire and are expanding overseas.”
-Noh Kwang-soo, Founder of Gentlemer
+Source: [Wadipay #37] “Thanks to our customers, we overcame a factory fire and are expanding overseas.”
+Noh Gwang-soo, Maker at Gentlemer

 What is the reason these two stories became legends—in other words, why were they able to succeed?

-It’s a heartfelt story that truly touches the hearts of supporters.
+It’s a story filled with sincerity that truly touches the hearts of supporters.
 And that story was made possible within the campaign’s “story.”

 Oh, I’ve found a clue.
 What does “story” mean to a maker?
-If I can figure that out, I think I’ll be able to grasp one aspect of the meaning of crowdfunding.
+If I can figure that out, I think I’ll be able to grasp one of the meanings of crowdfunding.

 Nogalistic